 Alysa Moore ‘14 was in the midst of rigorous studies at Emory University when she learned that over 1.4 million people in Georgia are considered food insecure and receive federal nutrition assistance.

-When she began volunteering at Wholesome Wave Georgia, a non-profit organization in Atlanta that helps Georgians gain access to “fresh, wholesome and locally grown food,” her passion for the health of humanity, which first blossomed as a student in an Auburn University lab, found its niche in food access.
+When she began volunteering at Wholesome Wave Georgia, a nonprofit organization in Atlanta that helps Georgians gain access to “fresh, wholesome and locally grown food,” her passion for the health of humanity, which first blossomed as a student in an Auburn University lab, found its niche in food access.

-After graduating from Emory University with a Master’s in Public Health, that passion for helping others got her a job with the Atlanta non-profit Captain Planet Foundation, where she managed a program that puts school gardens all over metro-Atlanta and the country.
+After graduating from Emory University in 2016 with a Master’s in Public Health, that passion for helping others got her a job with the Atlanta non-profit Captain Planet Foundation, where she managed a program that puts school gardens all over metro-Atlanta and the country.

 “I was able to work with teachers to help them understand how to use the gardens as an outdoor learning laboratory in a really active way,” said the 28-year-old Atlanta resident.
 “It was a really cool gig.”

 Practical and impactful, Moore could see the changes up close.

 In Summer 2018, Moore returned to Wholesome Wave Georgia, this time as a full-time employee.
 In her current role, Moore works with a program called Georgia Fresh for Less that “promotes healthy and affordable eating habits” by matching SNAP/EBT dollars — dollar for dollar — at farmers markets around the state.